wonchulee/jekyll-minimalist/index.md

 www.romanzolotarev.com
 ```

-Then add `CNAME` record to DNS zone of your domain that points to
+Then add `CNAME` record to DNS zone for your domain that points to
 `USERNAME.github.io`.
 For example:

 ```
 ;; CNAME Records
 www.romanzolotarev.com.
 300 IN CNAME romanzolotarev.github.io.
 ```

-Now your site should be available at your domain name.
-In case of those
+Now your site should be available via your domain name.
+In case of those examples at:
-examples at:

 ```
 http://www.romanzolotarev.com/